a-b-street/docs/book/src/user/new_city.md

     [geoman.io](https://geoman.io/geojson-editor) to draw a boundary around the region you want to simulate and save the geojson locally.

-4. Use `cargo run --bin geojson_to_osmosis < boundary.geojson` to convert that
-    geojson to the
+4. Use `cargo run --release --bin cli -- geojson-to-osmosis boundary.geojson` to convert that geojson to the
     [Osmosis format](https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format)
     required by osmconvert.
 This tool writes one file per feature in the input, so you'd then